Navigation

 In the first part of his project, he developed a deep learning framework to predict facial landmarks, age, and gender from human face images.
 The framework employs ResNet-18 as a backbone model for feature extraction.
 The extracted convolutional feature maps are shared across three lightweight neural network branches.
 These branches predict facial landmarks, age, and gender respectively.

 In the second part, He built a modular deep learning framework for real-time, identity-aware, and clothing-aware 3D reconstruction.
-It generates two separate 3D models representing the face and body of an imaged individual.
-The embedding of the facial image is integrated with the predicted facial landmarks, age, and gender prior to decoding.
-He is currently developing a stitching module to merge face models with their corresponding body models.
+Two 3D models representing the face and body of an imaged individual are generated by two separate modules.
+Prior to decoding, the embedding of the facial image is combined with the facial landmarks, age, and gender predicted by the extraction module for the individual.
+The face and body models are merged by an integration module.

 MSc Projects